Villa Lenox – The first French Artistic Residency in Southern Africa

 A PROJECT LED BY AN UNPRECEDENTED PUBLIC–PRIVATE PARTNERSHIP

-A centre of expertise dedicated to the preservation and enhancement of heritage, MEMORIST brings together exceptional skills in restoration, digitisation, and cultural engineering.
-A subsidiary of the French MOBILITAS Group – present in 103 countries and firmly established across the African continent -, MEMORIST relies on a unique global logistics network.
-As the owner of The Lenox hotel, MEMORIST is responsible for the structural restoration of this historic building and demonstrates a concrete commitment to artistic creation by providing three exceptional studio-residences, designed to offer artists a privileged working environment at the heart of Cape Town’s heritage.
+MEMORIST, a centre of expertise dedicated to the preservation and enhancement of heritage, brings together exceptional skills in restoration, digitisation, and cultural engineering.
+As a subsidiary of the French MOBILITAS Group — present in 103 countries and firmly established across the African continent — MEMORIST relies on a unique global logistics network.
+As the owner of The Lenox, MEMORIST is responsible for the structural restoration of the historic building, and demonstrates a concrete commitment to artistic creation by providing three exceptional studio-residences at the heart of Cape Town’s heritage.

 Problem displaying Facebook posts.